+Master of Public Health (MPH)

-Founded in 2008, Michigan State University's (MSU) Program in Public Health (PPH) offers a costeffective online Master of Public Health (MPH) degree with an applied approach designed to create a workforce ready to meet today's challenges in public health.
-New professionals find their MPH invaluable to starting their career while current professionals augment their experience with an indepth public health education.
+The Master of Public Health program, offered through the Division of Public Health by the College of Human Medicine at Michigan State University, was launched in 2008.
+The MPH is an entirely online, cost-effective degree with an applied approach designed to create a workforce ready to meet today's challenges in public health.
+New professionals find their MPH invaluable to starting their career while current professionals augment their experience with an in-depth public health education.
 Learning is enhanced by instruction from a diverse faculty and student base offering global perspectives.
-The PPH is included in the College of Human Medicine's accreditation review with the Liaison Committee on Medical Education (LCME).